scalawithcats/scala-with-cats/src/pages/codata/examples.md

 }
 ```

-To test this, let's define the infinite set of odd numbers.
+To test this, let's define the infinite set of odd integers.

 ```scala mdoc:silent
 val odds = IndicatorSet[Int](_ % 2 == 1)